 It is common to find that people are unsure what passive language is.
 Let me give a simple example first:

 “Quality is monitored” vs. “We monitor quality”

 Notice that the first version contains ‘is monitored’.
 It does not specify the actor, i.e. who or what is responsible for monitoring.
-The formal definition of passive language is a statement where the noun precedes the verb.
-In our example, ‘quality’ is the noun, with ‘is monitored’ coming second, masking the active form ‘to monitor’.
+The formal definition of passive language is where subject of the sentence is acted on by the verb.
+In our example, ‘quality’ is the subject, with ‘is monitored’ acting on it.

-Passive language also allows you omit specifying the person or entity responsible for performing the verb.
+Passive language also allows you omit specifying the person or entity responsible for performing the action.

 For IT systems, where completeness of specification is important, that omission can lead to guesswork and misinterpretation by developers.
 If you convert passive into active language, it will often reveal missing actors and incomplete specifications.

 Omitting the actor also means less testable requirements.
 Agile stories and use cases by their nature emphasize the active form, which is why they are very effective capture mechanisms.
 On the other hand, BAs can tend to write general business & technical requirements in the passive voice.

 Here is just one example from a real IT program spec in a BRD (Business Requirements Definition):

 “Those transactions/fields that the user is authorized to input will be submitted to ZHG on the mainframe.”